RotiCanaiMamak/Funtime-Foxy-Interactive-OpenGL-Character-Modeller/README.md

 # Funtime Foxy OpenGL Model

-An interactive 3D Funtime Foxy character model created with C++ and legacy OpenGL for the **BMCS2173 Graphics Programming** assignment.
+An interactive 3D Funtime Foxy character model created with C++ and legacy OpenGL for the **Graphics Programming** assignment.

 The project uses custom geometry, lighting, textures, hierarchical transformations, and keyboard/mouse controls to render and manipulate the model.